-As the Managing Principal of McKool Smith, David Sochia oversees all of the firm's operations and works closely with the Chairman to develop and execute the firm’s strategic plans.
-Mr. Sochia is a trial lawyer who focuses on high-stakes patent litigation and complex commercial disputes.
+As the managing principal of McKool Smith, David Sochia oversees all of the firm's operations and works closely with the chairman to develop and execute the firm’s strategic plans.
+David is a trial lawyer who focuses on high-stakes patent litigation and complex commercial disputes.
 He represents both plaintiffs and defendants in federal and state courts across the United States.
-In addition, Mr. Sochia has extensive experience in intellectual property licensing consulting.
+In addition, David has extensive experience in intellectual property licensing consulting.
 His experience also includes CMBS litigation, business torts, partnership disputes, and breach of contract actions.
 His clients represent a broad range of industries, including computer software, technology and services, financial services, and semiconductor manufacturing.

 - AT&T, Inc. Representation of AT&T in litigation against Cox Communications, Inc. involving multiple patents dealing with DOCSIS and set top box technology with cases currently pending in Delaware and Georgia.